dgewe/Simple-Snapchat-Clone-Android/README.md

 * Android Phone with a camera (front + back)
 * Basic knowledge about Android Studio and preferably Firebase

-## Setup
-#### Project
-1. Download and open the project in Android Studio
-2. Connect your phone and start the application in Android Studio

-#### Firebase
-  1. Create a Firebase project at https://firebase.google.com/
-  2. Add a Android App in the project overview and follow the instructions

-#### Firebase services
- - Setup Authentication and use the Sign-in method 'Email/Password'
- - Setup Realtime Database
- - Setup Storage

 ## Screenshots
 <table>
 <thead>